ekuiter/torte/README.md

 - [curl](https://curl.se/), [Git](https://git-scm.com/), and [GNU Make](https://www.gnu.org/software/make/)
 - [Docker](https://docs.docker.com/get-docker/) ([rootless mode](https://docs.docker.com/engine/security/rootless/) recommended to avoid permission issues with created files)

-Experiment files in torte are self-executing - so, you can just download an experiment file (e.g., from the `experiments` directory) and run it.
+Experiment files in torte are self-executing - so, you can just create or download an experiment file (e.g., from the `experiments` directory) and run it.

 The following should get you started on a fresh Ubuntu 22.04 installation: